Wondering how to save money to travel the world?

 As the date of our one-way flight to Madrid drew closer, our “dates” became exercises in entertaining ourselves without spending money.

-We took long walks around the neighborhood or nearby parks, did research/planned for the trip (it became an enormously engrossing hobby!), experimented with different recipes, and practiced taking photos on our new camera.
+We took long walks around the neighborhood or nearby parks, did research/planned for the trip (which became an enormously engrossing hobby!), experimented with different recipes, and practiced taking photos with our new camera.

 Cut living expenses early.